-- Make sure you have power to the shoreline. - Check breaker on generator. - GFCI receptacle switch may be OFF or tripped. - Re-Set GFCI at receptacle in bathroom or kitchen. - Check the breaker in the power center or panel box. - Contact a dealer or qualified RV technician if problem is not resolved.
+- · CHECK that you have power to the shoreline. - CHECK breaker on generator. - GFCI receptacle switch may be OFF or tripped. - Re-Set GFCI at receptacle in bathroom or kitchen. - CHECK the breaker in the power center or panel box. - CONTACT a dealer or a certified RV technician if problem is not resolved.